Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics: Experiments and Results

 \subsection{Ablations}

 \textbf{Setup.} We conduct ablation studies to verify the effects of the modality experts and the stagewise training strategy.
 Specifically, we report the generative performance under two ablated settings.
 In the first setting, the modality experts are removed and replaced with a shared feed-forward network, where the audio and visual token sequences are jointly processed.
 In the second setting, the modality experts are retained, but the model is directly fine-tuned on both modalities simultaneously.
-As in Section~\ref{subsec:evolution}, we report results under both generation modes.

-\textbf{Results.} As shown in Tables~\ref{tab:fixed-step-part2} and~\ref{tab:rollout-part2}, after introducing modality experts and applying the stagewise training strategy, AV-CDiT maintains comparable generative performance in the visual modality, while exhibiting a remarkable improvement in the auditory modality.
-This result further validates our hypothesis that \textit{both modality experts and stagewise training helps preserve the model’s visual generation capability while preventing the dominant visual representations from overwhelming the auditory branch}.
-In other words, this strategy effectively mitigates modality imbalance and enables the model to better learn and generate audio signals in a coordinated manner.